sanack/node-jq/README.md

 ### path to jq binary

-By default, the jq binary installed with the package is used.
-If you have special needs or want to use another binary in a different path you can set the environment variable JQ_PATH to override the default behaviour.
+By default, the `jq` binary installed with the package is used.
+If you have special needs or want to use another binary in a different path you can set the environment variable `JQ_PATH` to override the binary path.

 ### input
 |  Description  |  Type  |             Values             |  Default |